iOS 26

 ios 12 new features

-Now the “Siri and Search” section in Settings will provide your suggested shortcuts based on your regular activities and apps.
 You can create personalized voice phrases to trigger Siri, which will allow you to get things done in a quicker and more convenient way.
-You should check our beginner’s guide to create your first Siri shortcuts

 4. Measure app

-It’s incredibly useful when you’re around the house and want to measure things but don’t have a measurement tape.
-I’ve been measuring anything in my house and I found it pretty accurate.
-But I’m still skeptical to rely on it for more serious measurements.
+I’ve been measuring anything in my house and found it pretty accurate.
+But I’m still skeptical about relying on it for more serious measurements.

 5. Animoji and Memoji